 Sundays in person

-We are delighted to restart meetings in person from Sun 18 Oct following the strict government guidance for COVID-secure places of worship.
+We were delighted to restart meetings in person from Sun 4 April following the strict government guidance for COVID-secure places of worship.
 For more details of what our new Sundays involve, please visit here.

 A new Sunday message will be available on our YouTube channel here and in your inboxes, to keep you going with weekly teaching and encouragement.

 We’re not yet recommending that Growth Groups meet in person.
 However, you can meet virtually!
 Your leaders will be in touch to share your particular groups plans.